raoulmillais/doccit/README.md

 project owners and contributors.

 Finally, if there are pregenerated code docs these should be included too.
-I am very aware that is a subject that polarises people.
+I am aware that is a subject that polarises people.
 I personally like a literate programming style (for JavaScript and other dynamic languages at least) so I'd like the docs I've created for my nodejs projects to be included, but again this should be opt-in.